-VENEITA STENDER, Assistant Professor of Home Economics B.S. in Home Economics, 1955, University of Idaho M.S. in Home Economics, 1969, Oregon State University
+VENEITA STENDER, Associate Professor of Home Economics B.S. in Home Economics, 1955, University of Idaho M.S. in Home Economics, 1969, Oregon State University

-DONALD E. STENSLAND, Associate Professor of Geology and Mathematics B.A. in Sociology and History, 1953, Augsburg College M.S. in Geology, 1969, Oregon State University
+ONALD E. STENSLAND.
+Associate Professor of Geology and Mathematics B.A. in Sociology and History, 1953.
+Augsburg College M.S. in Geology, 1969, Oregon State University

-RONALD D. STUBBS, Associate Professor of Anthropology and Sociology B.A. in Anthropology, 1965, University of Montana M.A. in Anthropology, 1966, University of Montana

-J.H.
-SWEARINGEN, Professor of English B.A. in Economics, 1947, University of Texas M.A. in English, 1954, The University of Texas at Austin Ph.D. in English, 1968, The University of Texas at Austin
+NALD D. STUBBS.
+Associate Professor of Anthropology and Sociology B.A. in Anthropology, 1965, University of Montana M.A. in Anthropology, 1966, University of Montana J.H.
+SWEARINGEN, Professor of English B.A. in Economics, 1947, The University of Texas at Austin M.A. in English, 1954, The University of Texas at Austin Ph.D. in English, 1968, The University of Texas at Austin